trepmal/mini-loops/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-New: get from first category if viewing single post
+New: get from first category if viewing single post.

 = 0.9 =
-New: multisite support, better image handling
+New: multisite support, better image handling.

 = 0.8 =
-New: new item format options (custom fields and taxonomies)
+New: new item format options (custom fields and taxonomies).

 = 0.7 =
 New: more excerpt options

 = 0.6 =
-New: get posts from current category (if archive) option
+New: get posts from current category (if archive) option.

 = 0.5 =
 Real image croping for thumbnails and several other new features.
 See Changelog.